 - 3.1 Midlothian Council's Fostering Service is committed to providing foster placements where each child will have stability, security and a warm, safe and caring environment.
+The importance of having local carers caring for local children and young people reinforces the ethos that where possible all Midlothian children and young people live within their own communities and attend their local school whilst having to reside with a foster family.
 The service are committed to ensuring that young people and carers views are adequately represented in developing and shaping the service.
-Moreover, the report reinforces and legitimises the direction of travel undertaken by Midlothian Council. - 3.2 Since the inspection report Midlothian Council has already taken a number of actions to improve the service.
-Namely, - A detailed action plan which outlines the team and service priorities for the next year - Continue to review and strengthen our systems and processes including quality assurance
+Moreover, the report reinforces and legitimises the direction of travel undertaken by Midlothian Council. - 3.2 Since the inspection report Midlothian Council is working on a number of actions to improve the service.
+Namely; - Developing an outcome focussed service development plan. - Ensuring that better information is passed to the foster carer when a child is accommodated.